Firearms

 Prohibition on assault-style firearms

-As of May 1, 2020 the Government of Canada has prohibited over 1,500 models of assault-style firearms and certain components of some newly prohibited firearms (the upper receivers of M16, AR-10, AR-15, and M4 patterns of firearms).
-New maximum thresholds for muzzle energy (greater than 10,000 Joules) and bore diameter (20 mm bore or greater) are also in place.
+On May 1, 2020 the Government of Canada prohibited over 1,500 models of assault-style firearms and certain components of some prohibited firearms (the upper receivers of M16, AR-10, AR-15, and M4 patterns of firearms).
+Maximum thresholds for muzzle energy (greater than 10,000 Joules) and bore diameter (20 mm bore or greater) are also in place.
 Any firearm that exceeds them is now prohibited.
 A Criminal Code amnesty period is currently in effect to October 30, 2025.
 The amnesty is designed to protect individuals or businesses who, at the time the prohibition came into force, were in lawful possession of a newly prohibited firearm from criminal liability while they take steps to comply with the law.
+On December 5, 2024, the Government announced that a further 324 unique makes and models of assault-style firearms are now prohibited in Canada.

 - Questions and Answers: Changes to prohibited firearms